 Federal Lifeline/Tribal Lifeline Program

-Whidbey Telecom participates in the Federal Lifeline Program and, where applicable, in the Tribal Link-Up Program.
+Whidbey Telecom and Hat Island Telephone Company participate in the Federal Lifeline Program and, where applicable, in the Tribal Link-Up Program.
 For more information on this program, please visit the Lifeline & Link-Up page.